-Andrew is a commercial and chancery specialist, whose highly-regarded practice encompasses trusts, fraud and asset tracing, probate and estate administration, and commercial dispute resolution.
+Andrew is a chancery and commercial specialist, whose highly-regarded practice encompasses trusts, fraud and asset tracing, probate and estate administration, and commercial litigation and arbitration.

 In the United Kingdom, Andrew enjoys a busy and broad-based commercial and chancery practice.
 He is well known for his trusts, probate and estates work, with Chambers and Partners praising him as “a sought-after junior for his broader traditional chancery expertise“.
-Equally, Andrew is a sought after practitioner in relation to complex fraud, asset-tracing and commercial disputes, particularly where they engage principles of equity.
+Andrew is also a sought-after practitioner in relation to complex fraud, asset-tracing and commercial and company/shareholder disputes, particularly where they engage principles of equity.

-Andrew also maintains an extensive international practice.
+Andrew also has an extensive international practice.
 He has deep international trusts expertise, including acting for the settlors, trustees, beneficiaries and protectors of private trusts, as well as for the institutional custodians, directors and professional advisers of trusts, funds and companies.
-He is said to be an “outstanding trusts specialist“, and that “there is nothing in the trusts world that he is not familiar with.”
-Andrew also enjoys a highly-regarded practice in the field of international commercial disputes, international fraud and asset tracing, and connected matters engaging principles of international jurisdiction and enforcement.
+Client feedback in Chambers and Partners is that he is an “outstanding trusts specialist“, with one client saying that “there is nothing in the trusts world that he is not familiar with.”
+Andrew also enjoys a highly-regarded practice in the field of international commercial litigation and arbitration, including international fraud and asset-tracing and connected matters engaging principles of international jurisdiction and enforcement.
 His briefs in this area demonstrate that he is well equipped to navigate clients through the legal and factual complexities inherent in high value international litigation and arbitration.

 Andrew is the author of Trust Protectors (2011), a specialist practitioners’ text on the subject of protectors, and writes and publishes regularly in his fields of expertise.